As an affiliate, we earn from qualifying purchases made on our website.

 An iron with a lower ball flight takes a lot more speed to pop the ball in the air.
 This will most likely give you no distance and you’ll get a lot more side-to-side spin.

 You also want something that’s pretty forgiving.
-We mid handicaps don’t always hit the sweet spot and that’s why we need some help.
+Us mid handicaps don’t always hit the sweet spot and that’s why we need some help.
 Certain clubs are much better at this than others.

 I used to have one of the Nike irons Tiger used to use and it felt absolutely awesome when I hit it pure.
 That rarely happened though.
 There was zero forgiveness and mishits went pretty much nowhere.